gray-panda/grayrepo/2017_flareon/flare12_missing/README.md

 The "secondstage" binary connects to "probably.suspicious.to" at port 9443 to receive commands.

-In wireshak, we can filter by this port and dump all the packets in this stream into a file
+In wireshark, we can filter by this port and dump all the packets in this stream into a file
 - Filter packets by "tcp.port == 9443"
 - Right-Click one of the packets and select "Follow TCP Stream"
 - Change diplay format to "Raw"